uberto/kondor-json/kondor-mongo/README.md

 }
 ```

-### Kleisli Composition
+### Database Operation Composition

-The Kleisli arrows allow you to compose your operations easily:
+Since each operation on database is function returning a context, it's possible to easily compose them to create complex
+operations:

 ```kotlin
 @Test